Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 But mostly, to all of you dear, beloved readers.

-I have this dream where I spot someone at the beach (or a grocery store or Target, since I don't get to beaches very often, um, except for when my publisher sent me to this wicked cool inn) and she or he is reading my book.
-So I walk back and forth until the person looks up, then looks down at my author photo, puts it together, and asks if I wrote the book.
+I have this dream where I spot someone at the beach (or a grocery store line or Target, since I don't tend to get to beaches very often, um, except for when my publisher sent me to this wicked cool inn following an event) and she or he is reading one of my books.
+So I walk back and forth for a while until the person looks up, then looks down at my author photo, puts it together, and asks me if I wrote the book.
 Or has me arrested for stalking.

 These stories I write?
 They're for you.